FeatureHub-AI/FeatureHub/README.md

 + Please use Markdown (.md) files to format your content.
 + Our community folders are organized by topics (e.g. retention, LTV, NBO, Churn), and each folder contains an example feature to help guide your submissions.
-+ By contributing, you give us permission to publish your material on our website, where you will be credited as a contributor.
++ By contributing, you give us permission to publish your material on our website https://www.join.featurehub.ai, where you will be credited as a contributor.

 ## Technical Guidelines: